guscrea/Nature_Sustainability_2024/README.md

-Instead, each script, numbered 1 to 7, must be run manually and sequentially to move from pre-processing the raw data all the way to the final outputs included in Rea, Merten, and Rife (2024). \> **Note:** One partial exception is the fourth script, 04-reliabilityR.R, which can be skipped without consequence for script 05.
-That is, one can run script 03 and skip straight to script 05 without consequence.
-Script 04 computes inter-coder reliability scores and does not modify (e.g. filter or reshape) the data in any way that would impact subsequent analysis.
+Instead, each script, numbered 1 to 7, must be run manually and sequentially to move from pre-processing the raw data all the way to the final outputs included in Rea, Merten, and Rife (2024).
+This includes all of the visualizations and analyses included in the Supplemental Information.

+> **Note:** One partial exception is the fourth script,
+> 04-reliabilityR.R, which can be skipped without consequence for script
+> 05. That is, one can run script 03 and skip straight to script 05
+> without consequence.
+Script 04 computes inter-coder reliability scores
+> and does not modify (e.g. filter or reshape) the data in any way that
+> would impact subsequent analysis.

 Thus, once the source data files are located in the proper directories, run each script in its entirety, sequentially moving from script 01 to